 Florence Itinerary: Travel FAQs

-The best time to visit Florence is either in the spring (April and May or the fall (September and October).
-June, July, and August are the busiest months to visit Florence; these months are also very hot!
+The best time to visit Florence is either in the spring (April and May) or the fall (September and October).
+Spring and fall bring mild temperatures, smaller crowds, and more affordable prices.
+On the other and, June, July, and August are the busiest, hottest, and most expensive months to visit Florence.
+Between November and March, it can be very cold in Florence!

 From elsewhere in Italy or Europe, you can also take the bus or train to Florence.
 Click here to find the best train and bus fares in Italy!
 Via train, you will arrive at the Florence train station, Firenze Santa Maria Novella.
 Via bus, you will arrive at the Florence bus station, Firenze Autostazione.
 Both of these stations are about a 10-minute walk to the Duomo.
 Hop in a taxi if you have a lot of luggage or a long walk to your hotel.